 Paraguayan Swear Words: A Guide (Use with Caution!)

-• Mbore: Guaraní word meaning “useless” or “worthless”
+• Mbore: Another Guaraní term, meaning “useless” or “worthless.”

-• La pucha: Mild expletive used to express surprise or frustration
+• La pucha: A mild expletive often used to express surprise or frustration.

 Regional Variations: